beftlidev/discord-tag-role-bot/README.md

 ---

-## 🤝 Contributing

-1. Fork this repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push your branch (`git push origin feature/amazing-feature`)
-5. Create a Pull Request

----

 ## 📝 License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---